-All MHTP teachers are Certified Music Practitioners (CMPs) and highly-trained specialists in their field, passionate about teaching the art and science of therapeutic music.
+All MHTP Faculty are Certified Music Practitioners (CMPs) and highly-trained specialists in their field, passionate about teaching the art and science of therapeutic music.
 Many have both medical and musical education and experience, which they combine in their MHTP teaching.
 As CMPs, they each have an active independent therapeutic music practice in their home locations.
 Each teacher has been rigorously qualified by MHTP to teach one or more specific modules, via extensive module observation and team-teaching with one or more veteran MHTP faculty members.
 All Module 5 faculty have medical credentials.

-Patient assessment for live therapeutic music & Injury prevention for music practitioners (Module 1)
+MODULE 1: Patient assessment for live therapeutic music & Injury prevention for music practitioners

-Music as a language (Module 2)
+MODULE 2: Music as a language

 Catherine Maglaras, CMP, MS, is a veteran music educator for Baltimore County Public Schools, with a BS and MS in Music Education from Towson University.
 She currently teaches for the Howard County Public School System.
 As a CMP since 2006, Cathy provides therapeutic music at Mercy Medical Center in Baltimore, Maryland.
 As an experienced violin, viola, Celtic harp, and piano teacher, Cathy maintains a private studio and she performs professionally in the Baltimore/Washington DC area.
 Cathy has taught for MHTP since 2008.